- This event has passed.

-On March 21 2019, GFMD will be co-hosting a media development panel as part of NGO CSW63.
+On 21 March 2019, GFMD will co-host a media development panel as part of NGO CSW63.
 The event aims to explore the ways in which women are harnessing online spaces to challenge the stereotyping and misrepresentation that is present in traditional media.
 A panel of women journalists and other media professionals will discuss the various successes and challenges they have faced in their efforts to develop an online presence.

 GFMD is co-organising the event alongside member organisations Fondation Hirondelle, Free Press Unlimited (FPU), International Media Support (IMS), Internews, IREX, and the Media Diversity Institute (MDI).

 - Emma Heywood – Lecturer in Journalism, Politics and Communication at the University of Sheffield.
 She is also leading the “FemmePowermentNiger” program which assesses the impact of radio on women’s empowerment in Niger (Fondation Hirondelle)

 - Laura Zelenko – Senior Executive Editor for Talent, Diversity, Training, and Standards at Bloomberg news, responsible for newsroom diversity and inclusion and ensuring fairness and balance across all platforms, in all forms of content (Internews)

 - Ilaria Tosello – IREX Gender equality and social inclusion focal point in El Salvador.
 Ilaria primarily works on the Securing Access to Free Expression program, providing safety training and other support to journalists and social communicators (IREX)

 - Snjezana Milivojevic – Professor of Public Opinion and Media Studies at the University of Belgrade, Academic Board Member at the Centre for Gender Studies (Belgrade) and a founding chair of the Centre for Media Research (MDI)